lawanin/nih_funding/read_me.txt

 Einstein
 Mayo-Alix

-updates to NIH from recent name changes:
+updates to NIH Table from recent department name change:
 Arkansas: Physiology and Biophysics to Physiology and Cell Biology
 Cincinnati: ENVIRONMENTAL HEALTH to ENVIRONMENTAL AND PUBLIC HEALTH SCIENCES
 Columbia: Joint Centers for Systems Biology to Systems Biology